 Alex Davidson began his journey with no professional cooking experience but he loved cooking for family and friends in the backyard.
 After tasting his delicious food, a few friends and a church group encouraged him to open a part-time BBQ shack, and Georgia Butts BBQ was created on Oct.
 3, 2010.

-In the beginning it was only open a few days a week, but today it’s open for 6 days and fixin’ to move to a new and bigger location on Lake Oconee with boat slips, drive thru and enough room inside to sit 60 people.
-Georgia Butts BBQ has come a long way in 7 yrs, from a little shack to a full-service restaurant.
+In the beginning Georgia Butts was only open a few days a week, but today it’s open for 6 days a week.
+Recently, Georgia Butts moved to a new and bigger location on Lake Oconee with boat slips, drive thru and enough room inside to sit 60 people.
+Georgia Butts BBQ has come a long way in 7 years, from a little shack to a full-service restaurant.
 Alex appreciates all his loyal customers over the years!

 Larry, a Doctor of Chiropractic and Carol, a Chemical Engineer, lived and worked in the Atlanta suburbs but hadn’t met until they sat next to each other on a flight to California in 1999.